CodeReadingClubs/Resources/exercises.md

 * What is the first thing that catches your eye?
 Why is that?

-* What is the *second* think that you see?
+* What is the *second* thing that you see?
 Why?

 * Are these two things (variables, classes, programming concepts) related?

 #### Discuss the results (10 mins)

-Discuss the results as a group.
-What lines of facts or concepts were chosen by everyone versus by only a few people?
+* What lines or facts or concepts were chosen by everyone versus by only a few people?

-Reflect also on what kind of knowledge did you use in this exercise?
-Knowledge of the domain, of the programming language?
+Reflect also on what kind of knowledge you used in this exercise:
+* Knowledge of the domain, of the programming language?
 Of a framework?
-What knowledge do you think might be needed to better understand this code?
+* What knowledge do you think might be needed to better understand this code?

 ### Code structure